ZaidJ2003/Bookstore-Managemnt-System/README.md

-A bookstore application in Java that interacts with users allowing them to purchase a products(s), enroll as a member, and proceed to checkout
+A bookstore application in Java that reads data from a file to construct an inventory that allows users to purchase products(s), enroll as members, and proceed to checkout.
+The application also builds an end of day report once customer is done shopping as well as a new updated inventory.